petethomasmusique/midicontrollers/README.md

 # MIDI controller
-### A project made with React, WebMidi.js and (optionally) MAXMSP to handle the sound.
+### A project made with React, Redux, WebMidi.js and (optionally) MAXMSP to handle the sound.

 Work in Progress: